Szilard Engines as Quantum Thermodynamical Systems: Insertion

-\paragraph*{Insertion.} Perhaps the most distinctive step in the quantum engine cycle comes with the barrier's isothermal insertion.
-To model insertion we adopt Refs. \cite{Joklegar09,Pedram10}'s treatment.
-While Ref. \cite{Ashr20b} gives details, the essential result can be stated quite simply.
-The barrier is described by a very thin $\delta$-function potential $V(t) = \lambda(t) \delta(x - \delta)$.
-As $\lambda(t) \to \infty$, barrier insertion erases all coherence between the particle on either side.
+Keeping in mind the classical engine's operation, we now show that the most distinctive step in the quantum engine cycle arises from the partition's isothermal insertion.
+To model insertion we follow Refs. \cite{Joklegar09,Pedram10}'s treatment: the barrier is described by a very thin $\delta$-function potential $V(t) = \lambda(t) \delta(x - \delta)$.
+As $\lambda(t) \to \infty$, barrier insertion erases all coherence between the particle residing on either side.
 This occurs for all energy eigenstates, thus the same loss of coherence holds for canonical states.

-This is a key observation.
-Suppressing off-diagonal matrix elements does not occur due to the subsequent projective measurement of particle position.
-Thus, this step modifies the thermodynamic cost of measurement and insertion, while leaving unaltered the cost of both.
+This is a key observation that arises from a dynamical argument regarding the partition's physical nature.
+So, the suppression of the off-diagonal matrix elements occurs due to the barrier's insertion, not the projective measurement of particle position.
+This step substantially modifies the thermodynamic cost of measurement, while leaving unaltered the sum of its own cost and the measurement's.
 We note that, based on a completely different argument, Ref. \cite{Zurek18} also draws this same conclusion.

-This implies that the energy cost due to destroying coherences should not be associated with the measurement, but with the insertion process.
+Accordingly, the energy cost due to destroying coherences does not occur due to measurement, but instead due to insertion.
 This thermodynamics differs markedly from the classical case in which insertion has no cost.
-That said, it is quite interesting to note that the net result renders the SUS + demon joint state a classical superposition between left and right positions \emph{before measurement}.
-In this way, the semiclassical and classical limits recover the classical result of no thermodynamic cost for insertion.
+That said, the transformation renders the engine's density matrix an incoherent superposition between left and right positions \emph{before measurement}.
+In this way, the classical limit recovers the classical result of no thermodynamic cost for insertion.

-Reference \cite{Ashr20b} derives expressions for the changes in entropy, internal energy, and the work done by the system in the three physical regimes.
-Here, we call out several results summarized in Fig. \ref{fig:QuantumInsertion}.
-We compared the thermodynamic costs in the case (i) in which only the ground state is populated, as is usually done for very low temperature (dashed lines) with (ii) the full quantum regime (solid lines).
-This illustrates how increasing the temperature populates additional energy levels.
-From this, one appreciates how the barrier position $\delta$ directly affects thermodynamic costs of insertion.

-Note, for example, how populating additional energy levels results in a generic lowering of all thermodynamic costs.
-Moreover, one can see how thermodynamic costs deviate significantly from the standard case of $\delta = 0.5$, even for deviations as small as $\delta = 0.4$.
+Figure \ref{fig:QuantumInsertion} shows the dependence of insertion work as a function of partition parameter $\delta \in [0,1]$.
+At low temperature the insertion cost is very sensitive to the place of insertion and is maximum at $\delta = 1/2$.
+Increasing the temperature, the work cost of the insertion and its dependence on $\delta$ decreases as the classical case is smoothly recovered.